MDiv Bridge Program

 This course is designed to bridge this gap by introducing and explaining how to succeed in the various levels of reading—from elementary reading, through systematic skimming and inspectional reading, to speed reading.

-Students will learn when and how to “judge a book by its cover,” X-ray it, read it critically, and extract what’s inside.
+Readers will learn when and how to “judge a book by its cover,” and also how to X-ray it, read critically, and extract the author’s message.
+The textbook was originally published in 1940 and is now the go-to book on reading with half a million copies in print.

 BRIDGE402‒ Critical Thinking Essentials

-Required for Bridge Program― 3 credits.
-Prerequisite: BRIDGE401‒ Sharpening Your Reading Skills.
+Required for Bridge Program― 2 credits.
+Prerequisite: BRIDGE401‒ Sharpening Your Reading Skills

 BRIDGE403‒ Power & Clarity in Written Expression

-Required for Bridge Program― 3 credits.
-Prerequisite: BRIDGE402‒ Critical Thinking Essentials.
+Required for Bridge Program― 2 credits.
+Prerequisite: BRIDGE402‒ Critical Thinking Essentials

 BRIDGE404‒ Putting It All Together: Final Submission & Essay

-Required for Bridge Program― 3 credits.
-Prerequisite: BRIDGE403‒ Power & Clarity in Written Expression.
+Required for Bridge Program― 2 credits.
+Prerequisite: BRIDGE403‒ Power & Clarity in Written Expression

 After students have studied reading comprehension, critical thinking and composition… they are ready to demonstrate the skills they have gained by writing and submitting an opinion essay for evaluation.